Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: The adults of this wide-ranging species have been found from April through November, with peak activity occurring in July.
-As of 2022, we have records from early June through October, with Coastal Plain adults on the wing a few weeks earlier than those in the Piedmont and Blue Ridge.
+As of 2023, we have records from early-June through late-October, with Coastal Plain adults on the wing a few weeks earlier than those in the Piedmont and Blue Ridge.
+Local populations in North Carolina appear to produce two or three generations per year, with the larvae from the last brood overwintering in the soil.

 Habitats and Life History